 The governmental fund statements are reported using the current financial resources measurement focus and the modified accrual basis of accounting.
 Under this method, revenues are recognized when measurable and available.
 The District considers all revenues reported in the governmental funds to be available if the revenues are collected within 90 days after the end of the fiscal year as it matches the liquidation of related obligations except for real property taxes, which are considered to be available if they are collected within 60 days after the end of the fiscal year.
+Fees and other similar revenue are not susceptible to accrual because generally they are not measurable until available.
+If expenditures are the prime factor for determining eligibility, revenues from Federal and State grants are accrued when the expenditure is made.

-Expenditures are recorded when the related fund liability is incurred, except for principal and interest on general long-term debt, claims and judgments, and compensated absences, pensions, and other postemployment benefits which are recognized as expenditures to the extent they have matured.
+Expenditures are recorded when the related fund liability is incurred, except for principal and interest on general long-term debt, claims and judgments, and compensated absences, pensions, and other post-employment benefits which are recognized as expenditures to the extent they have matured.
 General capital asset acquisitions are reported as expenditures in governmental funds.
-Proceeds of general long-term debt and acquisitions under capital leases are reported as other financing sources.
+Proceeds of general long-term debt and acquisitions under leases are reported as other financing sources.